scholarslab/scholarslab.github.io/collections/_people/andrew-carl.md

 roles:
 - Makerspace Technologist, 2017-2020
 ---
-Andrew Carl is a Makerspace Technologist.
+Andrew Carl was a Makerspace Technologist 2017-2020.